sarnau/HP-8711C-RF-Network-Analyzer/README.md

 3. Launch the Terminal and `cd` into the directory with the `memory` file in it.
 4. Launch TFTP with the IP address of the device, like `tftp 192.168.1.3` (use your IP adress from above)
 5. Enter `put \memory` and press return.
 You should see a message on the device, that the memory file was received and a _LINEFEED_!
 Once that happened, turn the device off and on again.

+*** MARKUS: I couldn't find an email for you so I thought this might be a way to get a comment/issue report to you. ***

+I have upgraded my HP8711's options and have the LAN, IBASIC and fault location installed.
+I am trying to swap the device over to an '8712 so that I will hve VNA functionality and Smith charts.

+Thanks for your EXCELLENT web page, directions and information.

+HOWEVER, when I follow the procedure for uploaded/executing the 80-byte OC read/modify/write code, 'put \memory' does not work for me on my 8711C.
+It returns an error to the terminal:
+	tftp> put ./memory
+	Got ERROR packet: File not found
+	Got ERROR, aborted
+	tftp>

+On reboot the analyzer comes up as an '8711C again.

+I tried "put ./memory", also renaming my local 'memory' file to '\memory' but the analyzer does not like those names either.
+I think it is failing when looking for the target folder.

+If I ftp to the analyzer, 'cd /' and then 'dir' I see the folder '/ram', but folder/mount point called '/memory'.
+Perhaps I need 'tftp memory /ram' to upload and execute the file.
+Local name 'memory', remote destination '/ram'.

+I might be wrong, and I don't want to "brick" my analyzer so I stopped further experimentation.

+My firmware is version 4.51, I did not upgrade to 4.52 as I want to try to avoid the challenge of LIF format floppies.
+I do not have any other machine remaining with a 3.5" floppy drive on it...
+Except the analyzer!

+My email is mcquiggi@sfu.ca if you want to reply via email rather than through GitHub.

+Thanks in advance for any insight, and thanks again for the clear explanations and the web site.

+Kevin McQuiggin
+Vancouver Island, BC Canada

 6. Done!

 While I haven't tried it on Windows, this command might do the trick.
 Again: you need to replace the IP address with the one from your device.